 Here’s the thing about New Amsterdam – they are willing to do whatever it takes to bring issues into the light.
-They are addressing the disparities of the health care system and with this episode, the show focused on giving birth, the complications, and the things that a woman may feel.
-Maternal health is of the utmost importance and New Amsterdam addressed the disparities of it.
+Every episode they address the disparities of the health care system.
+With this episode, the show focused on giving birth, the complications of it, and the things that a woman may feel while doing it.
+Maternal health is of the utmost importance, faces historic racism, and New Amsterdam perfectly addressed the complexities of it.

 It was a powerful episode that hit your emotions and made you think.
-But then again, when doesn’t New Amsterdam do just that.
+But then again, when doesn’t New Amsterdam do that?

 IGGY IS THE MVP OF THIS SHOW